Eagle Claw: Shaolin

 According to legend, in the late Ming dynasty Yue Fei's material is said to have made a re-appearance at one of the sister schools of the Shaolin temple.
-Lai Chin/Liquan Seng (麗泉僧), an expert in the Bashanfan boxing method, encountered soldiers practicing the hand techniques that was called Yue Shi San Shou (岳家拳).
+Lai Chin/Liquan Seng, an expert in the Bashanfan boxing method, encountered soldiers practicing the hand techniques that was called Yue Shi San Shou.
 After taking the time to learn and master these skills he undertook the daunting task of assimilating them into his pre-existing Fanziquan sets.
 Some earlier exponents nicknamed it "Ying Quan/Eagle Fist" due to the numerous grabbing skills present.

 Qing dynasty

 In 1644 the Ming dynasty was overthrown and replaced by the Qing dynasty.
-The earliest mention of a traceable lineage of Eagle Claw comes from the Liu Family of Hebei Province.
+The earliest mention of a traceable lineage of Eagle Claw comes from the Liu Family of Xiong county in Hebei Province China.

 Liu Shi Jun and Liu Cheng You

-Liu Shi Jun (劉士俊劉仕俊(1827？-1910) (fl.
-19th century) of Xiong County, Baoding City, Hebei is considered the Sijo (founder/ancestor) of the yīng zhǎo fān zi quán (鷹爪翻子拳).
-He took up martial arts at an early age and studied under several exponents of Shaolin kungfu, Fanzi, and possibly Chuojiao and Liuhe boxing which were around at the time.
-Around middle age, he learned Yue Shi San Shouand Fanzi from Fa Cheng - Fa Seng (法成僧) and Dao Ji Seng (道濟僧).
+Liu Shi Jun (1827？-1910) of Xiong County, Baoding City, Hebei is considered the Sijo (founder/ancestor) of the yīng zhǎo fān zi quán.
+He took up martial arts at an early age and studied under several exponents.
+Around middle age, he learned Yue Shi San Shouand Fanzi from Fa Cheng and Dao Ji Seng.
 He later was appointed as the military arts instructor for one of the barracks in the capital city of Beijing.
 He taught the troops fist and spear skills.
-His students were Liu Cheng You (劉成有), Liu Dekuan (劉德寬), Ji Zixiu (纪子修), Xu Liu (徐六), Ji De (纪德), Li Zhengsheng and others.